Marcus-UK/Expens.io/README.md

 At this current moment in time, the foundations are in place for this project.
 At the moment, a user can register and log in.
 After that, they will be able record different types of expense and view a summary of all expenses to date.
 All CRUD operations are in place for expenses as well.
 Going forwards, I plan to add a great deal more functionality.
 The main areas of work are as follows:

 - Add admin user functionality.
 The ambition is for an admin to have an overview of all expenses on the system.
+- Add a messaging feature so that employees and admins can discuss specific expenses.
 - Add auditing to the database.
 As a financial app, there should be records of any changes made to expenses.
 - Improve reporting functions.
 I would like to make it possible to filter expenses by type and date etc.